sjwild/sjwild.github.io/_posts/2021-08-25-election-model-2021.markdown

 Full credit goes to [Peter Ellis](http://freerangestats.info/elections/nz-2017/combined.html), who made his code public.
 I've adapted it slightly to work here.
 Below I will break it down into sections and explain how each piece works.

 # Extending it beyond the 2019 election
-The first step is to extend the model so that we can forcast beyond the 2019 election.
+The first step is to extend the model so that we can forecast beyond the 2019 election.
 To do this, we're going to use the 2015-2019 period to estimate the house effects, and then we're going to use those house effects to estimate the post-2019 period.
 This is done with the following lines:

 ```julia
     # empty containers